Zero crossings of the differential scalar polarizability of Ba$^+$ clock transition: Summary

 \section{Summary}

 In summary, a zero-crossing of the Ba$^+$ differential scalar polarizability has been located at 623.603\,13(17)\,THz.
-This measurement has allowed us to infer a ratio of reduced matrix elements $\redmel{P_{3/2}}{r}{S_{1/2}} /\redmel{P_{1/2}} {r}{S_{1/2}}=1.411\,81(13)$, which provides a stringent test of atomic structure calculations.
+This measurement has allowed us to infer a ratio of reduced matrix elements $\redmel{P_{3/2}}{r}{S_{1/2}} /\redmel{P_{1/2}} {r}{S_{1/2}}=1.411\,81(13)$, which provides a stringent test of atomic structure calculations and has good agreement with the value of 1.4116(2) reported in \cite{roberts2023electric,cserveny2025theoretical}.
 Our value is within $1.8\sigma$ of the ratio reported in \cite{woods2010dipole} with an order of magnitude improvement in the precision.
-Using this ratio, the branching fraction reported in \cite{zhang2020branching}, the zero-crossing reported in \cite{chanu2020magic}, and updated value of $\redmel{P_{1/2}} {r}{S_{1/2}}$ given by Eq.~\ref{Eq:MErevised}, we have given a parameterization of $\Delta\alpha_0(\omega)$ that has a fractional inaccuracy $\leq 0.23\%$ for frequencies up to 450\,THz.
-This will enable accurate calibration of polarizabilities for other clock transitions via comparison with Ba$^+$.
-In particular, it will enable an order of magnitude improvement in the uncertainty of $\Delta\alpha_0(0)$ for the clock transitions in Lu$^+$.
-An independent check on the revised matrix $\redmel{P_{1/2}} {r}{S_{1/2}}$ given here should be possible using the measurement technique demonstrated for Ca$^+$ \cite{hettrich2015measurement}.
+Using this ratio, the branching fraction reported in \cite{zhang2020branching}, the zero-crossing reported in \cite{chanu2020magic}, and an updated value of $\redmel{P_{1/2}} {r}{S_{1/2}}$ given by Eq.~\ref{Eq:MErevised}, we have given a parameterization of $\Delta\alpha_0(\omega)$ that has a fractional inaccuracy $\leq 0.23\%$ for frequencies up to 450\,THz.
+This is at least a factor of ten more accurate than can be reasonably determined from measurements using calibrated beam parameters and will enable accurate calibration of polarizabilities for other clock transitions via comparison with Ba$^+$ as discussed in \cite{barrett2019polarizability}.
+In particular, it will enable more than an order of magnitude improvement in the uncertainty of $\Delta\alpha_0(0)$ for the clock transitions in Lu$^+$, which is currently the leading systematic for the $^1S_0-{}^3D_1$ clock transition, giving access to clock inaccuracies below $5\times 10^{-20}$ for this system.
+A further independent check on the revised matrix $\redmel{P_{1/2}} {r}{S_{1/2}}$ given here should be possible using the measurement technique demonstrated for Ca$^+$ \cite{hettrich2015measurement}.

-The methodology we have used is applicable to other earth-alkaline ions, notably Ca$^+$, Sr$^+$ and Ra$^+$.
+The methodology we have used to characterize polarizability curves of a wide frequency range is applicable to other earth-alkaline ions, notably Ca$^+$, Sr$^+$, and Ra$^+$.
 In the case of Ca$^+$, we have shown that our approach allows extrapolation from an accurate determination of $\Delta \alpha_0(0)$, which is directly relevant to the results reported in \cite{wei2024improved}.
 In this case we have assumed a matrix element ratio of $\sqrt{2}$.
 However, the same use of a zero crossing could be used to confirm this.
 Despite the shorter wavelength of transitions to $P_{1/2}$ or $P_{3/2}$, the relatively small fine-structure splitting means the zero crossing is more heavily determined by these two transitions than is the case in Ba$^+$.

 \acknowledgements This project is supported by the National Research Foundation, Singapore through the National Quantum Office, hosted in A*STAR, under its National Quantum Engineering Programme 3.0 Funding Initiative (W25Q3D0007) and under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009).